-Both clubs are steeped in tradition, with several players having donned the club colours of both sides.
+Both of these historic clubs are steeped in tradition, with several players having donned the club colours of both sides.

-To celebrate their meeting, we’ve decided to look back through the Premier League archives and look at five of the best players to have represented both Spurs and Liverpool…
+Ahead of their latest meeting, we’ve decided to look back through the Premier League archives at five of the best players to have represented both Spurs and Liverpool.

 An original ‘Spice Boy’ and son of ‘Arry, Jamie Redknapp enjoyed a decent career despite being plagued by injuries.

-Signed as a teenager by Liverpool in 1991, Redknapp spent over a decade at Anfield eventually being named club captain in 2000.
+Signed as a teenager by Liverpool in 1991, Redknapp spent over a decade at Anfield and was eventually named as club captain in 2000.